 Currently Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, as amended, requires a government that renegotiates or amends a critical term of a hedging derivative instrument, such as the reference rate of a hedging derivative instrument’s variable payment, to terminate hedge accounting.
 Terminating hedge accounting means the previously recorded deferred inflow/outflow would be recognized on the flow’s statement.

-While the final standard isn’t expected out until later this spring, we recommend that as your organization is amending your agreements to replace LIBOR as a reference rate, keep in mind the provisions on this proposed standard to minimize any accounting impact.
+We recommend that as your organization is amending your agreements to replace LIBOR as a reference rate, keep in mind the provisions on this proposed standard to minimize any accounting impact.